 I served in the United States Air Force from 1968 to 1972.
 I served in Vietnam from January 1970 to January 1971.
 I entered Vietnam as an Airman First Class (E-3) and left as a Staff Sergeant (E-5).
 I was stationed at Phu Cat Airbase in Binh Dinh Province in the Central Highlands of Vietnam, in what was designated as the 2 Corps military region.
-I was assigned to supply; my duties included warehouse work, running materials to and from other military facilities in the area, and occasionally flying as a crew member on C-130 or C-47 aircraft, humping cargo.
+I was assigned to supply; my duties included warehouse work, running materials to and from other military facilities in the area, and for a little over one month flying as a crew member on C-130, C-119 or C-47 aircraft, humping cargo.

 The village of Phu Cat sat on the southern end of the air base, the rest of the base being surrounded by dense field or vegetation.
 The volatile province of Binh Dinh, Vietnam was never pacified and accounted for the fifth highest casualty rate for U.S. troops during the war, with upwards of seventy percent of the population estimated to be Viet Cong or Viet Cong sympathizers.
 The hootches we were quartered in consisted of half screen and half one inch plank structures.
 Each hootch at Phu Cat was surrounded by a 4 foot high, three foot thick sand bunker offering a degree of protection from shrapnel, incoming mortars, rockets and small arms fire.